-Shells of circular cross-section 2 not more | Shells shall be not less than 5 mm thick if of 6.8.2.1.18 less than 5 mm thick if of mild steel3, or of of equivalent thickness if of another metal. equivalent thickness if of another metal.
+Shells of circular cross-section 2 not more Shells shall be not less than 5 mm thick if of 6.8.2.1.18 than 1.80 m in diameter other than those mild steel3 (in conformity with the referred to in 6.8.2.1.21, shall not be requirements of 6.8.2.1.11 and 6.8.2.1.12) or less than 5 mm thick if of mild steel 3 , or of of equivalent thickness if of another metal. equivalent thickness if of another metal.

-Where the diameter is more than 1.80 m, this Where the diameter is more than 1.80 m, this thickness shall be increased to 6 mm except thickness shall be increased to 6 mm except in the case of shells intended for the carriage in the case of tanks intended for the carriage of powdery or granular substances, if the of powdery or granular substances, if the shell is of mild steel 3, or to an equivalent shell is of mild steel 3 or to an equivalent thickness if of another metal.
+Where the diameter is more than 1.80 m, this thickness shall be increased to 6 mm except thickness shall be increased to 6 mm except in the case of shells intended for the carriage in the case of tanks intended for the carriage of powdery or granular substances, if the of powdery or granular substances, if the shell is of mild steel3, or to an equivalent thickness if of another metal.